The Best Homemade Carpet Cleaners For Every Kind of Stain

 Don’t let ink or other stains ruin your carpet.
 Spray the stain with WD-40, wait a minute or two, and then use your regular carpet cleaner or gently cleanse with a sponge and warm, soapy water.
 Continue until the stain is completely gone.

-Best DIY carpet cleaner for all-around stains: Hydrogen peroxide
+Best homemade carpet cleaner for mystery stains: Hydrogen peroxide

 Can’t tell what that stain is?
-Still want to remove it?
-Don't worry, homemade carpet cleaners can remove mystery stains too.
+Don’t worry, DIY carpet stain removers can tackle mystery messes, too.
 Try this sure-fire homemade carpet stain remover: Mix a teaspoon of 3 per cent hydrogen peroxide with a little cream of tartar or a dab of non-gel toothpaste.
 Rub the paste on the stain with a soft cloth.
 Rinse.
 The stain, whatever it was, should be gone.

-Best DIY carpet cleaners for bodily fluids: Baking soda
+Best DIY carpet cleaners for vomit and urine: Baking soda

-Out of all homemade carpet cleaners, baking soda is your best choice to quickly clean vomit or urine stains from your carpet.
+Out of all homemade carpet cleaners, baking soda is your best choice for vomit or urine stains.
 Wipe up what you can, then pour baking soda over the affected area and pat with a paper towel.
 Let the homemade mixture dry completely before vacuuming up the residue.
-Baking soda will clean, sanitize, and deodorize the messy spot.
+Baking soda will help clean, sanitize, and deodorize the messy spot.
 Baking soda can also be used to lift grease stains when combined with equal parts salt.
 Sprinkle the mixture over the grease spot, and use a stiff brush to work the powdery concoction into the spot.
 Let sit for 4 or 5 hours and then vacuum up to completely remove the stain.

-Consider these other genius uses for baking soda!
+Did you know about these other brilliant uses for baking soda?

 Club soda works wonders on pet urine and other tough stains.
 Immediately blot up excess urine with paper towels, then soak with club soda, blot again, and scrub with diluted carpet shampoo.
 Club soda also removes spilled coffee and tea stains; simply pour liberally over the stain and blot to dry.